 However, given that this is the 2019 Shaft, we have a whole new set of stereotypes with JJ.
 What do we know about young professionals from the suburbs?
 They live in loft apartments with exposed bricks in gentrified neighborhoods.
 Check for JJ.
 They are tech savvy.
 JJ is a data analyst for the Federal Bureau of Investigations (FBI).
 They do not stick to gender specific roles.
 Also JJ.
 But then the worlds collide when the violent, over-sexualizatized, trash talking, inner-city Shaft helps his son track down the murderers of his best friend.
 In the end, JJ becomes a modern version of his dad, shorn of some of the more colorful language, emphasis on some.

 Speaking of stereotypes, Shaft also has all the expected sequences of an action film, including the epic final gun battle between the Shafts three and Gordito (Isach De Bankolé), the bad guy who did stuff.
 That was purposely vague as was how much of a villain was Gordito.
-You know it is a bad sign when one of the eldest Shaft roles his eyes at the stated plan of taking down Gordito by saying that they will do “the usual.”
+You know it is a bad sign when one of the eldest Shaft rolls his eyes at the stated plan of taking down Gordito by saying that they will do “the usual.”
 Sigh.

 My Catholic sensibilities were not offended by Shaft.
 There was a brief moment of nudity, and a whole lot of cursing and violence, but nothing too over the top.
 I just tire of derivative plots, though as a film reviewer it is a cross to bear.